betinag/SVGEditor/README.md

 # SVGEditor

 SVGEditor is an application that works with Scalable Vector Graphics (SVG) files.
-It loads shapes from a file, performs operations on them, and then saves the changes back to the disk.
+It loads shapes from a file, performs operations on them and then saves the changes back to the disk.
 Lines, circles and rectangles are supported.

 ## Commands:
 - print - Prints all shapes on the screen.